des2412/SpringAwsCloudIntToWord/README.md

 ## Exposed Function as API Endpoint using AWS API Gateway
 `IntToWordConverter.java` is exposed as function to the AWS Request Handler using `SpringBootRequestHandler`.
 The response object is a String.

-`IntToWordRequest` the input object has number and language fields
+`IntToWordRequest` models the request object.

 `InttoWordConverter parameterisation: RequestHandler<IntToWordRequest, String>`

 ### Maven Build

-Using command
-`mvn package`
+`mvn package` generates artifact `spring-cloud-function-inttoword-0.0.1-SNAPSHOT-aws.jar`
- to build `spring-cloud-function-inttoword-0.0.1-SNAPSHOT-aws.jar`

 ### Create the Lambda